 We'll write to you by 5 October and issue you with a pension saving statement based on the information we hold.
 A pension saving statement is a record of the amount of pension you've built up in our fund during the previous tax year.

-We can only base the information we send you about annual allowance on your Local Government Pension Scheme (LGPS) pension with ourselves.
+We can only base the information we send you about annual allowance on your Local Government Pension Scheme (LGPS) pension with us.
 You may wish to seek independent financial advice if you have any other pensions.